-9. Payment cards
+8. Payment cards

+- 8.1.
+Any Debit Card issued for use will be specifically restricted to the Clerk/RFO and will also be restricted to a single transaction maximum value of £500 unless authorised by council in writing before any order is placed. - 8.2.
+A pre-paid debit card may be issued to employees with varying limits.
+These limits will be set by the council.
+Transactions and purchases made will be reported to the council and authority for topping-up shall be at the discretion of the council. - 8.3.
+Any corporate credit card or trade card account opened by the council will be specifically restricted to use by the Clerk/RFO and any balance shall be paid in full each month.

+8.4.
+Personal credit or debit cards of members or staff shall not be used except for expenses of up to £500 including VAT, incurred in accordance with council policy.

+9. Petty Cash

 - 9.1.
-Any Debit Card issued for use will be specifically restricted to [the Clerk and the RFO] and will also be restricted to a single transaction maximum value of [£500] unless authorised by council or finance committee in writing before any order is placed. - 9.2.
-A pre-paid debit card may be issued to employees with varying limits.
-These limits will be set by [the council].
-Transactions and purchases made will be reported to [the council] and authority for topping-up shall be at the discretion of [the council]. - 9.3.
-Any corporate credit card or trade card account opened by the council will be specifically restricted to use by the Clerk {and RFO} {specify other officers} and any balance shall be paid in full each month. - 9.4.
-Personal credit or debit cards of members or staff shall not be used {under any circumstances.} OR {except for expenses of up to [£250] including VAT, incurred in accordance with council policy.}

-10. Petty Cash

-10.1.{The council will not maintain any form of cash float.
+The council will not maintain any form of cash float.
 All cash received must be banked intact.
-Any payments made in cash by the Clerk [or RFO] (for example for postage or minor stationery items) shall be refunded on a regular basis, at least quarterly.} OR {The RFO shall maintain a petty cash [float/imprest account] of [£250] and may provide petty cash to officers for the purpose of defraying operational and other expenses.

-- a) Vouchers for payments made from petty cash shall be kept, along with receipts to substantiate every payment. - b) Cash income received must not be paid into the petty cash float but must be separately banked, as provided elsewhere in these regulations. - c) Payments to maintain the petty cash float shall be shown separately on any schedule of payments presented for approval.}
+Any payments made in cash by the Clerk/RFO (for example for postage or minor stationery items) shall be refunded on a regular basis, at least quarterly. - a) Vouchers for payments made from petty cash shall be kept, along with receipts to substantiate every payment. - b) Cash income received must not be paid into the petty cash float but must be separately banked, as provided elsewhere in these regulations.

-11. Payment of salaries and allowances
+10. Payment of salaries and allowances

-- 11.1.
-As an employer, the council must make arrangements to comply with the statutory requirements of PAYE legislation. - 11.2.
-Councillors allowances (where paid) are also liable to deduction of tax under PAYE rules and must be taxed correctly before payment. - 11.3.
+- 10.1.
+As an employer, the council must make arrangements to comply with the statutory requirements of PAYE legislation. - 10.2.
+Councillors allowances (where paid) are also liable to deduction of tax under PAYE rules and must be taxed correctly before payment. - 10.3.
 Salary rates shall be agreed by the council, or a duly delegated committee.
-No changes shall be made to any employee's gross pay, emoluments, or terms and conditions of employment without the prior consent of the council {or relevant committee}. - 11.4.
-Payment of salaries shall be made, after deduction of tax, national insurance, pension contributions and any similar statutory or discretionary deductions, on the dates stipulated in employment contracts. - 11.5.
-Deductions from salary shall be paid to the relevant bodies within the required timescales, provided that each payment is reported, as set out in these regulations above. - 11.6.
+No changes shall be made to any employee's gross pay, emoluments, or terms and conditions of employment without the prior consent of the council or Finance & General Purposes Committee. - 10.4.
+Payment of salaries shall be made, after deduction of tax, national insurance, pension contributions and any similar statutory or discretionary deductions, on the dates stipulated in employment contracts. - 10.5.
+Deductions from salary shall be paid to the relevant bodies within the required timescales, provided that each payment is reported, as set out in these regulations above. - 10.6.
 Each payment to employees of net salary and to the appropriate creditor of the statutory and discretionary deductions shall be recorded in a payroll control account or other separate confidential record, with the total of such payments each calendar month reported in the cashbook.
-Payroll reports will be reviewed by [the Council] to ensure that the correct payments have been made. - 11.7.
+Payroll reports will be reviewed by the Finance & General Purposes Committee to ensure that the correct payments have been made. - 10.7.
 Any termination payments shall be supported by a report to the council, setting out a clear business case.
-Termination payments shall only be authorised by the full council. - 11.8.
+Termination payments shall only be authorised by the full council. - 10.8.
 Before employing interim staff, the council must consider a full business case.

-12. Loans and investments
+11. Loans and investments